2020 Virtuoso Festival

 Application Deadline: The online registration period closes at 11:59 pm, Thursday, April 16.
 The festival takes place all day Sunday, May 2.
 Participants may check their time slots shortly after April 20.
 Click here to be directed to the application form.
 Please be sure to read the entire rules, guidelines, and agreement.

 2020 Virtuoso Festival Adjudicators:

 Dr. Francis Yang – Canadian pianist, Francis Yang, has performed in cities such as London, Paris, Montreal, Vancouver, Buenos Aires, Quito, and Montevideo at events such as the 37th International Festival Encuentros in Buenos Aires, a lecture recital at London’s Royal Academy of Music, and the VIII Bienal of Contemporary Music in Cuenca, Ecuador.
 He has played with the Orquesta Sinfónica de Cuenca, and the Natchitoches-Northwestern Symphony.
-Yang has participated and played in numerous… more…
+Yang has participated and played… more…